Murder of Ben Kinsella: Demonstrations

 After Kinsella's murder, an estimated 400 teenagers joined a demonstration to highlight concerns over the UK's growing knife crime culture.
 16-year-old Brooke Dunford organised the event via Facebook; they marched from Islington Town Hall to the site of Kinsella's murder at the junction of North Road and York Way, passing by Shillibeers nightclub in silence.
 The crowd were heard chanting "What are we here for?
 Ben.
 Why are we here?
 No knives."

 Kinsella's funeral was attended by around 1000 mourners including public figures such as Michelle Ryan, Gillian Taylforth and James Alexandrou.

 The Kinsella family made numerous media appearances campaigning against knives and set up the Ben Kinsella Trust in memory of Ben to raise awareness of the effects of knife crime.

 Murderers

-The three men accused and later convicted of Kinsella's murder were:
+The three men convicted of Kinsella's murder were alleged members of the Market Massiv' street gang, which was based about 100 meters from the Shillibeers Brasserie Bar in the Market Estate flat complex, and engaged in low-level drug dealing as well as arranging illegal dogfights.
+Alleyne was described as gang leader, with Braithwaite as his enforcer and Kika as a foot soldier.
+The trio were also feuding with another street gang from the Andover Estate in Finsbury Park, who had pistol-whipped Alleyne during a previous confrontation over a verbal dispute.

 Jade Darrell Braithwaite

 Braithwaite of Bow, London, was aged 19 at the time of Kinsella's murder and 20 at the time of sentencing.
 With a height of 6'6", Braithwaite had hoped to become a professional goalkeeper and played in an Islington youth league until its closure when he was 14.
 He had also worked as a coach at a local leisure centre.
 Prior to the murder, Braithwaite had a reprimand for possession of cannabis and was convicted of attempted theft of a laptop computer from a fellow teenager.
 He was given a one-year detention and training order in 2006 but during 2007 his sentence was cut on appeal to community service.